CS 222: AI Agents and Simulations

 Reflect on the process of refining your agent persona in Part 2.

-Section 3: Simulation Outcome Prediction (3 points)
+Section 3: (Un)predictable Outcomes (3 points)

 In Part 3, you created five new agents and ran a new multi-agent simulation.
 Reflect on this experience:

-Section 4: Reflection on Simulation Dynamics (3 points)
+Section 4: Simulation Dynamics (3 points)

 Reflect on the overall dynamics of the multi-agent simulation process, focusing on what you learned about agent behavior and interaction: